9. Jupyter Notebooks

 • which available flavors to choose

-Two methods of running jupyter notebooks in jupyter lab are discussed here: with virtual environments and with singularity containers.
+Three methods of running jupyter notebooks in jupyter lab are discussed here: with virtual environments, with apptainer containers and with EESSI software module.
 Some of this has also been covered in the compute section.

 9.1.
 Where to run notebooks